 Local and convective acceleration (inertia) terms are neglected in watermover equations that simulate overland and canal flow.
-These watermovers use a special type of diffusionwave approach where the volume flux is proportional to the head gradient.
-Omission of the local-acceleration term limits RSM to the simulation of slowly varying transients, and neglecting of the convective acceleration term limits the ability of RSM to accurately simulate spatial variability in flow conveyance.
+These watermovers use a special type of diffusion-wave approach where the volume flux is proportional to the head gradient.
+Omission of the local acceleration term limits RSM to the simulation of slowly varying transients, and neglecting the convective acceleration term limits the ability of RSM to simulate spatial variability in flow conveyance accurately.
 The diffusion-wave approach is suited for overland flow in steep to mild slopes, making it compatible for use in most inland flow systems and water bodies in South Florida under most conditions.
 Exceptions arise where and when the inertial effects are significant.
 Flows in coastal areas influenced by tides cannot be simulated by the diffusion-wave approximation due to the importance of the local and convective acceleration terms.
 Inertial effects in flows through structures also could be significant, dependent on the structure-discharge rate, the converging and diverging channel geometry at the structure, and the nonlinear behavior of the structure.
-Furthermore, the RSM strategy of recovering some of the convective inertia through the use of E instead of H, as described by Lal (1998), may be unwise.
-In one-dimensional flow, the fully-dynamic diffusivity (including all inertia terms) is closer to the kinematic hydraulic diffusivity (neglecting all inertia terms) than the convective-only (partial inertia) model (Ponce, 1990).
+Furthermore, the RSM strategy of recovering some of the convective inertia through the use of the flux vector, E, instead of the head vector, H, as described by Lal (1998), might be unwise.
+In one-dimensional flow, fully dynamic diffusivity (including all inertial terms) is closer to kinematic hydraulic diffusivity (neglecting all inertial terms) than a convective-only (partial inertia) model (Ponce, 1990).

 The diffusion-wave applicability criteria used in the RSM (Ponce et al., 1978) should be qualified as an extension from one-dimensional to two-dimensional flow.
 Although the convective and diffusive properties of one-dimensional surface flow are well known, the same is not true for two-dimensional surface flows.
-For instance, how the diffusivity in one dimension (Ponce, 1989) is resolved in two dimensions.
+For instance, how the diffusivity in one dimension (Ponce, 1989) is resolved in two dimensions is uncertain.

-In one-dimensional canal flow, the use of lookup tables in the RSM renders the simulation kinematic and therefore not subject to physical diffusion.
+In one-dimensional canal flow, the use of lookup tables in the RSM renders the simulation kinematic and, therefore, not subject to physical diffusion.
 Any hydrograph diffusion manifested in the simulation would necessarily be a function of grid size (Cunge, 1969).
 Therefore, an assessment should be made of how the use of lookup tables is reconciled with the diffusion-wave assumption, which has built-in physical diffusion through hysteresis in the rating.